SebastJava/linuxmint-logo/README.md

 In the comments received, in those that are positive, Reaccion Raul suggested a simpler background, if any, or just the "lm".
 And then Joan_2018 suggested doing that in black and white, without colors.
 And then, later, Clem presented us with a simplified logo with different backgrounds, mostly circular background shapes.
 So this logo is the result of collective work, in my humble opinion.

 ### Color
 The official color is yet to be determined, as far as I know.
 Well, not exactly.
 Clem wants to keep a 90° hue (HSL color representation).
 That's a yellow-green.
 Saturation and brightness are still to be determined.
 Take note that in parallel with that, the colors of the Mint-Y theme are also to be redefined, as of late summer 2020.
 And that includes the Mint green.

-I have worked on the issue of Mint-Y colors for a long time.
-There must be some good contrast with the white text, in the Nemo file manager for example.
-The official Mint hue is a green-yellow.
-This is a very bright color.
-It is therefore necessary to greatly reduce the saturation and lightness (HSL color representation).
-But then, I don't find it pretty.
-So I chose a whole other, unofficial hue.
-I'm still hesitating but I think about 150° or 160°.
-A turquoise green.
-Something that reminds me of mint soda.
-Let's say... this color: #00A870.
+But the logo does not have to get the exact same color as the Mint-Y theme.
+The logo color could be more vibrant, some bright color that stands out.

 ### Download
 To download, click on the top-right green button on the main page and select "Download ZIP".